Electives and Research Opportunities

 Under the supervision of general internists and gynecologists, residents learn skills in office gynecology, evaluation and management of breast abnormalities, endocrinologic problems and identification of spouse abuse and domestic violence.

-Hospitalist Medicine and Elective in Critical Care and Procedures
+Hospital Medicine and Elective in Patient Safety and Quality Improvement

 These two electives provide additional training for those interested in a career in hospitalist practice.
 Residents learn the art of medical consultation and perioperative medical management under the guidance of academic hospitalists.
 They participate in quality assurance projects and learn about the business aspect of hospital practice.

-Under the supervision of specialists in Occupational Medicine, residents may elect a wide variety of activities including evaluation of patients with job related illnesses, participate in ongoing research or may work with with physicians at health facilities at industrial plants in Baltimore.
-See the Occupational Health Programs for more information about their programs.
+Under the supervision of specialists in Occupational Medicine, residents evaluate patients with job related illnesses, participate in ongoing research or may work with with physicians at health facilities at industrial plants in Baltimore.
+See the Occupational Health Programs for more information.
 In addition, residents interested in a career in Occupational Medicine may link their curriculum at UMMC to the Occupational and Environmental Medicine Residency at Johns Hopkins University.

 Resident participate in a multidisciplinary clinic evaluation of the elderly, engage in inpatient consultations, and care for patients in the geriatrics inpatient unit and nursing home.
 Outpatient clinics provide residents with training on the management of frail elderly, osteoporosis and older patients with multiple comorbidities.

 HIV Service, Transplant Infectious Diseases and International Health

-In addition to standard electives in Infectious Diseases, residents may spend time with the Transplant ID service and manage patients undergoing organ transplantation.
+In addition to the traditional Infectious Diseases elective, residents may spend time with the Transplant ID service and manage patients undergoing organ transplantation.
 On the HIV service, residents perform inpatient consultations and care for patients in a series of very active outpatient clinics.
-Lastly, by designing an elective in International Health through the Division of Geographic Medicine and the Institute of Human Virology, residents may travel to the Division's research stations in Central and South America to engage in clinical and research activities.
-Through a generous endowment, limited funds are available to support travel for residents for international electives.
+Lastly, by designing an elective in International Health through the Division of Geographic Medicine and the Institute of Human Virology, residents may travel to research stations in Haiti, Central and South America, and Africa to engage in clinical and research activities.
+Through an endowment, funds are available to support travel for residents for international electives.